“If You Build It, They Will Come:” The Best Way to Hire Veterans

 It’s tough out in the recruiting world these days.
 With the average cost-per-hire hovering at around $4,129, the pressure to bring in and retain new talent is greater than ever in the current candidate-driven market.
 The Society for Human Resource Management’s 2016 Human Capital Benchmarking Report sets the average time to fill a position at 42 days, while Glassdoor reports that the average job seeker reads at least six reviews before forming an opinion on a company.
 In short, skilled workers know they have options.

 With roughly 200,000 active-duty military members leaving the service each year, it’s no secret that hiring veterans is a smart business move.
 Many organizations use a dedicated veteran hiring program with a streamlined, consistent process for recruiting top veteran talent.
 But for companies that may be looking into developing such a program, the biggest question is “how?”
 The prospect of building a robust and long-lasting program can be daunting, to say the least.
 There’s no playbook, and every company has different structure and needs.
 Nevertheless, successful military talent acquisition programs carry a few universal traits.
-In this blog series, we’ll unveil key aspects of the best-in-class veteran hiring programs.
+In this blog series, we’ll unveil key aspects of the best-in-class methods for how to hire a veteran.

 1. Determine Your “Why”